-COURSE REQUIREMENTS: In this course you will be completing assigned readings, participating in discussion board assignments, completing journal reflections, and completing a research assignment with associated milestones.
+COURSE REQUIREMENTS: In this course you will be completing assigned readings, participating in discussion board assignments, and completing short homework assignments.
 The work you do for this class will keep you critically engaged with the world around you from a sociological perspective.
 There are no exams for this course.
 Expect to be writing every week.
 The key to this course is your thoughtful reflection on course material.
 The first seven weeks of the course include your review of assigned readings and films.
 The remaining weeks are for you to engage in the research process, reviewing articles you've found for your research paper, sharing them with the class (and with me), and wrapping up your Incremental Assignments.

-COURSE REQUIREMENTS:

-Attendance and Participation: 100 points

-Journal Assignments (3): 150 points
+COURSE REQUIREMENTS: Attendance and Participation: Journal Assignments (3):

-Main Discussion Boards (3): 150 points

-Final Research Paper Increments (4): 100 points

-Final Research Paper (1): 300 points
+100 points 150 points Main Discussion Boards (3): Final Research Paper Increments (4): Final Research Paper (1): TOTAL: 150 points 100 points 300 points 800 points

-TOTAL: 800 points